RFD 110

 • It has a strong focus on hands-off operation.
 Initial setup is a good example of this.
 There’s only one component to deploy, and you just need to point it at enough other instances to find the cluster.
 By contrast, with TiDB, there are several components to deploy, which means independently monitoring their availability and utilization and independently scaling them out.
 The documented options for TiDB deployment include Kubernetes, Ansible, and TiUP, the last of which appears to be a full-fledged package manager and cluster management tool.

-• It has a very strong [Jepsen report on CockroachDB].
+• It has a very strong [CockroachDB-Jepsen-Report].
 The Jepsen report for CockroachDB was glowing.
 The reports for Yugabyte and TiDB showed some serious issues, including several operational issues.
 It’s important to remember that these reports are from mid to late 2019 and the serious issues have likely been addressed.
 Relatedly, Yugabyte’s public blog post claimed (and as of September 2020 still claims) to have passed Jepsen, a claim so misleading that the Jepsen report added a note at the top saying that’s not true.

 • It’s range-sharded, meaning that keys are sorted rather than hashed.
 This is critical for enabling pagination in large collections.
 CockroachDB discusses this and other issues in a blog post (obviously a biased source, but the technical details appear accurate).
 By contrast, Yugabyte is primarily hash-sharded.
 (Yugabyte supports range sharding but our notes show that as of May it appeared to lack active rebalancing for them.
 This functionality appears to be supported in beta now.)